 What is a specialist?

-For both people and animals, primary care physicians and primary care veterinarians handle most medical and preventative care.
+For animals, primary care veterinarians handle most medical and preventative care.
 Like with human medicine, specialists come into play when a pet needs more advanced treatment.
 Veterinarians wishing to become a board-certified specialist must complete a 3 year residency program, meet specific training and caseload requirements, perform research and have their research published.